CptMeetKat/CV-For-You/README.md

 - Ensure your CV is always highly relevant to each role

 ## How does it work?
+- You define information to display
+- You input a job description
+- The algorithm will insert the most relevant information and generate a file

+## Example
 Define generic sections in your CV, so they be programmatically populated

 ![image](https://github.com/user-attachments/assets/5b89d723-d546-43b3-af23-e0d68a8bf846)